 Idylwood Park has a swimming beach, a playground, picnic facilities, open space, and a canoe launch.

 Biking the perimeter of Lake Sammamish is also possible, sometimes on trails and sometimes on city streets.
-The loop is about 24 miles and mapped out here.
+The loop is about 24 miles.

 Lake Sammamish is nestled between the cities of Bellevue, Redmond, Sammamish, and Issaquah, so if you want to stay near the lake, you have many options.
 If you want to stay right on the lake’s shores, look to Airbnb as there are a couple such properties, but they are small and privately operated.
 Otherwise, your next best bet is to stay at hotels near either Marymoor Park or Lake Sammamish State Park.